 It is entertaining to play with turtles, and it is much more fun to feed them.
-There are some meals that turtles living in the pond should avoid eating and certain foods that they should consume to ensure the best possible health and happiness.
-You need to be familiar with their diet if you want to effectively grow them as pets.
+However, turtles living in the pond should avoid certain meals and consume certain foods to ensure the best possible health and happiness.
+You need to be familiar with their diet if you want to grow them as pets effectively.

 What Do Turtles Eat In The Pond?